How to Choose the Best Payroll Service for Your Business

 - Creating and distributing payroll reports

 If this sounds like a ton of work, it is.
-That’s why it’s smart to let a qualified and experienced payroll service provider complete the laborious effort for you.
+That’s why it’s smart to let a qualified and experienced payroll service provider complete these tasks for you.

 How to Find the Right Payroll Service for Your Company

-Once you’ve decided that it’s time to invest in a payroll service, you can begin researching the best provider for your team.
-Yet, it doesn’t take long to realize that there is a wide range of solutions out there.
+Once you’ve decided that it’s time to invest in a payroll service, you can begin researching the best provider for your business.
+Yet, it doesn’t take long to realize that there is a wide range of payroll options out there.

 With so many options at your fingertips, it can be overwhelming and difficult to narrow down the list.
-Next, let’s review a few key considerations to make as you do your homework.
+Next, let’s review a few key considerations to make as you do your due diligence.

 Core Payroll Processing Features Required

 Yes, you want a payroll service provider to handle your payroll processing requirements and take care of your tax obligations.
-Yet, this only scratches at the surface of what a capable expert can provide.
+Yet, this only scratches at the surface of what a capable payroll service can offer.

 Does the payroll provider offer your employees a variety of payment options, such as paper checks, direct deposit, or prepaid debit cards?
 What about varying wage rates?
 You might also require added services, such as human resources (HR) management or retirement plan administration.